Guernsey

 Background: Isle of Man Trusts and Foundations

 The Isle of Man is a jurisdiction well known for the establishment and management of both Isle of Man Trusts and Foundations.
-We have recently drafted a series of three comprehensive Articles in relation to Offshore Trusts, as well as a video.
+We have recently drafted a series of three comprehensive Articles in relation to Offshore Trusts.
 Similarly you can find three Articles, featured on our website, on the topic of Isle of Man Foundations.

 This Article is more of a discussion piece, with the case study demonstrating how Trusts and Foundations can be used in combination, to achieve specific objectives.
 It also explores forthcoming changes to Isle of Man Trust Law.